 Just follow the advice offered by Leo Babauta in his recent post on zenhabits.net, “The Not Knowing Path of Being an Entrepreneur.”
 I’m a fan of Leo’s.
 I read zenhabits regularly, and I have bought his excellent book,The Power of Less, which I’ve read twice.
 For the most part, I find Leo’s Buddhist worldview […]

-I found a series of three interesting articles by journalist and author David Ferrell on SecondAct, focusing on travel and its transformative effects.
+I found a series of three interesting articles by journalist and author David Ferrell, focusing on travel and its transformative effects.
 The first examines the concept of midlife gap years — “self-authorized career breaks [to] reap the restorative benefits of time off.”
-And not just time off loafing around the neighborhood, but extended personal […]
+And not just time off loafing around the neighborhood, but extended personal sabbaticals in […]

 If you’re wondering why you’ve spent the last several months or years or maybe your entire adult life up to now thinking about things you’d like to do or be or know, but not acting on those desires, Seth Godin can enlighten you.
 It’s your “Lizard Brain” – that deeply ingrained subliminal aversion to any […]